minimind/dispatch-on-value-for-python/README.rst

 greatly reduce the amount of code written.

-Additionally, patterns can be registered dynamically, allowing a great flexibility in which functions are called with which value.
+Additionally, patterns can be registered dynamically, allowing a great flexibility in determining which functions are called on which values.

 The home page is on github at: